 “—But, is she going to be okay?”
 Pras asked me; for what seemed like the hundredth time.

 It was now Friday and while I was sympathetic, I felt inwardly frustrated with having to answer this again, “We will know soon Pras.
 We have to be patient.
 You know I can’t talk about it…you know as much as I do at this point anyway.”

 All week Pras and I had been working on “Reverse Engineering Goals.”
 However, this was designed for our entire class to take part in.
 Pras cranked through the work I had assigned in no time, and the two of us now found ourselves staring at one another just trying to get through this last day of the week.

 Over Pras’s shoulder, I could see the television that was on in the background.
 It was perched on top the bureau in his bedroom.
 The television was on mute, but the beautiful face I could now see was distracting me.
 It was on this entire class period, but just then I found myself unable to look away.

 Eventually, this plastic-infused face began to irritate me; “Was this intelligent boy really watching that?”
 I thought to myself.

 Deciding to ask, I did, “Pras, are you watching The Kardashians?”

 Glancing over his shoulder for a quick second, he looked back at me on his computer screen and responded unabashed, “Yes, Mr. J, do you have a problem with that?”

-Recognizing that this was a good line I decided to tell him, “Wow, I like that Pras.
-Can I use that in my book some day?”
+Realizing how insightful this was I decided to tell him, “I like that Pras.
+Can I use that line of yours in my book some day?”